johanley/postscript-notes/README.md

 * **if you define something with the same name as a built-in operator, you will hide/override the built-in implementation**.
 * the operator `def` adds new data to the current dictionary (it acts like a *put* - create or update)
 * warning: strings `(blah)` and names `/blah` are interchangeable when used as keys in dictionaries.
-If you create an entry with a string as key, the dictionary will return that key as a name data-type!
+If you create an entry with a string as key, the dictionary will silently coerce that key into a name data-type!

 *"The interpreter maintains a dictionary stack defining the current dynamic name space."*

 The dictionary stack, from top to bottom:
-* (anonymous) - a temporary dictionary created in the context of a single proc; a temporary modification to the current namespace
+* (anonymous) - a temporary dictionary created in the context of a single proc; a temporary modification to the current namespace.
+This may not be present.
+It's by no means necessary to create one temporarily in a proc, but they often are.
 * `userdict` - used by programs, local VM; permanent
 * `globaldict` - used by some programs, global VM; permanent
 * `systemdict` - read-only, built-in operators, global VM; permanent

 Note how the order reflects what you might informally call the *life expectancy* of the data.
-From bottom to top, the life expectancy of the data gets shorter and shorter, roughly speaking.
+From top to bottom, the life expectancy of the data gets longer and longer, roughly speaking.

 In error messages, keep an eye on information about the state of the dictionary stack.
 An example from Ghostscript: